vlladin/cohort-six/projects/grandine_beacon_zkVMs_snarkification.md

 ## Roadmap

-Since few fellows are working on this project, we will be dividing the work among overselves.
-We got a draft plan -
+With three fellows each focusing on a different zkVM.
+Here are the main milestones and who is working on what:

+- **By Week 10:**
+  Each fellow will have started integrating the Beacon Chain STF with their chosen zkVM.
-- [ ] STF implementation in OpenVM and Zisk
+  - Aman: Zisk
-- [ ] Determining the optimal zkVM for Beacon Chain operations
-- [ ] Optimization strategies tailored to zkVMs
+  - Jimmy Chu: Pico
+  - Ritesh Das: Ziren

+- **By Week 14:**
+  We will have initial results for proof generation and will start comparing how each zkVM performs with the Beacon Chain STF.

+- **By Week 17:**
+  We will discuss and decide which zkVM is working best for our needs, based on our experiments.

+- **By Week 20:**
+  We will prepare a final demo and summary, showing the STF running in a zkVM and sharing what we learned.

 ## Possible challenges